Crossing integer spin resonance at VEPP-4M with conservation of beam polarization

-The center of that critical range is the energy value $E_4=1763$ MeV which corresponds to the integer spin resonance $\nu=\nu_k=4$ (in the conventional storage rings $\nu=\gamma a$ is the spin tune parameter equal to a number of the spin vector precessions about the vertical guide field axis per a turn subtracting one; $\gamma$ is the Lorentz factor; $a=(g-2)/2$ ).
-Nevertheless, one can obtain polarized beams at VEPP-4M with the energies from the 'Polarization Downfall' excepting a small island in the vicinity of $E_4$ if using the method of 'auxiliary energy point'.
-In the given experiment the magnetization cycle of the collider is of the 'upper' type.
-It means that the 'auxiliary energy points' should be below the energies of experiment as well as below 1660 MeV taking into account the 'Polarization Downfall' region lower boundary.
-In the cases when the method is valid the beam polarization in VEPP-3 is achieved at the 'auxiliary' energy.
+The center of that critical range is the energy value $E_4=1763$~MeV, which corresponds to the forth imperfection spin resonance $\nu=\nu_k=4$.
+In a conventional storage ring without any imperfections, $\nu=\gamma a$ is the spin tune parameter equal to the number of the spin vector precessions about the vertical guide field per a turn minus one; $\gamma$ is the Lorentz factor; $a=(g-2)/2$ is the magnetic dipole moment anomaly.
+Nevertheless, one can obtain polarized beams at VEPP-4M with the energies from the `Polarization Downfall', except for a small island in the vicinity of $E_4$ using the method of `advance energy point'.
+In the given experiment, the magnetization reversal cycle of the collider is of the `upper' type.
+It means that the 'advance energy points' should be below the energies of experiment, as well as below 1660 MeV because of the `Polarization Downfall' region lower boundary.
+In the cases when the method is valid, the beam polarization in VEPP-3 is achieved at the 'advance' energy.
 Then the beam is injected into the collider ring.
-After that its energy is raised to the energy of experiment.
-Radiative spin relaxation time in the collider ring is two orders larger than that in the booster ($\tau_p\approx 80$~h at $E=1.8$~GeV at VEPP-4M).
+After that its energy is raised to the energy of the experiment.
+The radiative spin relaxation time in the collider ring is two orders larger than that in the booster ring ($\tau_p\approx 80$~h at $E=1.8$~GeV).